Use the Search & Categories API

 The API may return some errors even when data is returned.
 This means that some parts of the response may be missing, but you should still display the available data instead of showing an error to the user.
 These errors should be logged internally for future reference and troubleshooting.

-For features like personalised results and user segments to function effectively, the search function needs access to the user's session information from the front-end.
+For features like personalized results and user segments to function effectively, the search function needs access to the user's session information from the front-end.

 nostojs(api => {